 We recently had a friend contract Endocarditis.
-Before his diagnosis, he had never heard of Endocarditis and we felt it was something that many of our community members would want to learn more about!
+Before his diagnosis, he had never heard of Endocarditis, and we felt it was something that many of our community members would want to learn more about!
 So we reached out to him to learn more about his experience.
-After learning more, we thought it would be really beneficial to share what we learned with our community!
+After learning more, we thought it would be beneficial to share what we learned with our community

-If a bacterial infection is causing the endocarditis, your doctor will prescribe one or more antibiotics for 4 to 8 weeks.
-These antibiotics often have to be given by intravenous (IV) injection.
-The duration and intensity of treatment depends on the severity of the infection and the type of bacterial organism responsible.
-Since treatment may last 6 to 8 weeks, it is likely a PICC line will be inserted to receive IV treatment.
-Heart surgery or surgical valve replacement is sometimes needed for infective endocarditis, especially for people with prosthetic heart valves.
+If a bacterial infection is causing endocarditis, your doctor will prescribe one or more antibiotics for prolonged duration (typically 6 to 8 weeks).
+These antibiotics often have to be given by intravenous (IV) infusion directly into the bloodstream.
+The duration and intensity of treatment depends on the severity of the infection and the type of bacterial organism that is responsible for the endocarditis.
+Since treatment may last 6 to 8 weeks, generally, a PICC line will be inserted to receive IV treatment.
+In addition to medical therapy with IV antibiotics at times surgical options are required to repair or replace the infected heart valve.

 Infective Endocarditis begins when germs enter the bloodstream and then travel to the heart.